 Explaining the project, Anita said, "Refugees are forced to flee their countries because of war and seek asylum in Greece.
 They end up living in overcrowded camps, squats and abandoned buildings.
 In the best-case scenario, they receive €3 a day.
 They lack food supplies and essential hygiene products.
 Despite their odds, refugees seek education and a chance for a new life.
 The event aims to raise money for the refugees.
 Traditional homemade Syrian food and drinks will be on sale."

 Anita is returning to Athens on 15 November.
-Find out more about the Would You? project and donate at the gofundme site.

 8th November 6pm- 8pm

 Latest news from the SchoolView all Latest news from the School

 New mural unveiled as part of London Met's collaboration with Arsenal FC and Lavazza

 Dream team of London Met, Italian coffee brand, Lavazza, and Arsenal FC launched a new mural created to inspire young people in North London to dream big.

 EVENT: Should size matter?
 Why we should work toward inclusivity in fashion

 Tuesday 14 March at 5pm on our Holloway Campus